vacp2p/nim-libp2p/README.md

 An implementation of [libp2p](https://libp2p.io/) in Nim.
 Also provides a Nim wrapper of the [Libp2p Go daemon](https://github.com/libp2p/go-libp2p).

 ## Project Status
 The current native Nim libp2p implementation support is experimental and shouldn't be relied on for production use.
-It is however under active development and we hope to achieve a reasonable level of stability in the upcoming months, as we will be integrating it across our own set of products, such as the Nim Beacon Chain. <br>
+It is under active development and contributions are highly welcomed. :)

 Check our [examples folder](/examples) to get started!